Portcullis

-A portcullis (from Old French porte coleice 'sliding gate') is a heavy, vertically closing gate typically found in medieval fortifications, consisting of a latticed grille made of wood, metal, or a combination of the two, which slides down grooves inset within each jamb of the gateway.
+A portcullis (from Old French porte coleice 'sliding gate') is a heavy, vertically closing gate typically found in medieval fortifications.
+It consists of a latticed grille made of wood and/or metal, which slides down grooves inset within each jamb of the gateway.

 Usage

-Portcullises fortified the entrances to many medieval castles, securely closing off the castle during time of attack or siege.
-Every portcullis was mounted in vertical grooves in the walls of the castle and could be raised or lowered quickly by means of chains or ropes attached to an internal winch.

-Portcullises had an advantage over gates in that they could be closed immediately at a time of crisis by a single guard.
+Portcullises fortified the entrances to many medieval castles, securely closing them off during times of attack or siege.
+Every portcullis was mounted in vertical grooves in the walls of the castle and could be raised or lowered quickly by using chains or ropes attached to an internal winch.
+Portcullises had an advantage over standard gates in that they could be closed immediately at a time of crisis by a single guard.

-Often, two portcullises to the main entrance would be used.
-The one closer to the inside would be closed first, and then the one farther away.
-This was used to trap the enemy, and often, burning wood or fire-heated sand would be dropped onto them from the roof or murder-holes.
+Two portcullises to the main entrance would often be used.
+The one closer to the inside would be closed first, and then the one further away.
+This was used to trap enemies, and burning wood or fire-heated sand would usually be dropped onto them from murder-holes or the roof.
 Hot oil, however, was not commonly used in this manner, contrary to popular belief, since oil was extremely expensive.
 Arrowslits in the sides of the walls enabled archers and crossbowmen to kill the trapped group of attackers.

-In England, working portcullises survive at the Tower of London, Monk Bar, York and Hever Castle, Kent and at the hotel conversion, Amberley Castle.
-In Scotland, there is a working portcullis at Edinburgh Castle.
+In England, working portcullises survive at the Tower of London, Monk Bar in York, Hever Castle in Kent, and at the hotel conversion, Amberley Castle.
+In Scotland, a working portcullis is at Edinburgh Castle.